History of Diósgyőri VTK: 1910s

 The preparations for the establishment of a sports club of the ironworks started at the end of the 1909.
 Vilmos Vanger, an elementary school teacher and a five-member committee asked the director of the iron works to approve the foundation of a sports club.
 On 6 February 1910, the Diósgyőr-Vasgyári Testgyakorlók Köre was founded at the premises of the factory.
 The red and white were chosen as the colours of the club.
 Vilmos Vanger was nominated as the first president of the club, while, Árpád Weisz became the vice-president.
 The secretary was Andor Erdélyi, while the finance director was István Hamza.
 The first coach of the club was Gyula Molnár.

 The foundation of the club was approved by the Ministry of Interior therefore the club could participate in a Hungarian League match as early as 1912.
 In 1916 and 1918 the club won the Northern Hungarian championships.
 The club had played with all of the first league teams when it celebrated its 10th birthday.

 1940s

 The club first reached the top league of the Hungarian League in 1940.
 In the 1940–41 season Diósgyőr finished 6th as Diósgyőri MÁVAG.
 János Füzér and István Berecz scored 33 goals during the season.

 In the following season, 1941–42 Diósgyőr finished 8th.
-During this season the club was able to beat Ferencváros by 3–2 during the season.
+During this season the club was able to beat Ferencváros by 3–2 for the first time in history.
+They also managed to reach the final of the 1942 Hungarian Cup, after beating Újpest 3–6, but ultimately lost 2–6 in the final, against FTC.

 The results of the 1942–43 season was a bit worse since the club finished only the 12th, however, during this season they also could beat its Budapest rival Ferencváros 2–1 at home.

 In the 1943–44 season the club finished 11th.
+Diósgyőr managed to reach the quarter-finals of the cup, losing 0–1 to Ferencváros.

+The club were leading the table by matchday 6 of the 1944/45 season, but the league was interrupted as the Soviets were closing in on Hungary in January 1945, and the season ended without a champion declared.

+After the war, the national league resumed after a one-year-long hiatus, in the 1945/46 season.
+DVTK were relegated at the end of the season.
+They spent the ensuing 4 seasons there, finishing 2nd (and 2 points off 1st place), 5th and 6th, before ultimately reaching promotion as champions in 1950.